Afrinaa/Afrinaa/README.md

 # 💫 About Me:
-I am currently doing my Bachelor's in Computer Science and Engineering at Bangladesh University of Business and Technology.
-I'm learning and exploring new things everyday and searching for my passion.
+I completed my Bachelor's in Computer Science and Engineering from Bangladesh University of Business and Technology.
+I'm learning and exploring new things every day and searching for my passion.

 ## Visitor Count
 ![Visitor Count](https://profile-counter.glitch.me/Afrinaa/count.svg)